Shopify/tapioca/README.md

 Please review changes and commit them.
 ```

 This will load your application, find all the gems required by it and generate an RBI file for each gem under the `sorbet/rbi/gems` directory for each of those gems.
-This process will also import signatures that can be found inside each gem sources, and, optionally, any YARD documentation inside the gem.
+This process will also import signatures that can be found inside each gem sources, and, optionally, any documentation inside the gem.

 <!-- START_HELP_COMMAND_GEM -->
 ```shell